spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 # Why To Build From Source

 The primary reason to build from source is in order to participate in the development process of Zig itself.
-Building from source means that you can make changes, and then test out your changes.
+Building from source means that you can make changes to Zig itself and then test out those changes.

 If your goal is to install a specific version of Zig, you can find pre-built tarballs on [the download page](https://ziglang.org/download/).
 You could also try [installing Zig from a package manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager).
 Finally, there is [zig-bootstrap](https://github.com/ziglang/zig-bootstrap) to cross-compile an installation of Zig from source for any target.
 When using zig-bootstrap, be sure to check out the git tag corresponding to the version you want to build, as master branch is not kept in any coherent state.